Skinny Vegan Key Lime Pie Bars

 - 3 tablespoons pure maple syrup or honey, if not strict vegan

 - Line an 8x8 baking pan with foil.
 Set aside.

 - In a food processor, pulse oats, coconut flakes, and almonds until finely chopped.

-- Add honey, coconut oil, and key lime juice.
+- Add maple syrup, coconut oil, and key lime juice.
 Pulse again until mixture pulls together into a ball.

 - Press mixture into prepared pan.
 Set aside.

 - Wash food processor.
 Blend all the filling ingredients until smooth.

 - Pour over crust and smooth until even.